Contact

 Complex stack, declining community, slow releases

-The decision between Shopify Plus and Magento doesn't depend on feature lists, but on your business strategy.
-Do you want to scale quickly, focus on your business, and avoid tying up internal resources for maintenance, DevOps, or upgrades?
-Then Shopify is the clear choice.
-The platform offers you speed, stability, and an architecture built for growth.
+The decision between Shopify Plus and Magento does not depend on feature lists.
+It depends on your strategic direction as a business.
+If you want to scale quickly, focus on your core operations and avoid tying up internal resources for maintenance, DevOps or upgrades, Shopify becomes the clear choice.
+The platform delivers speed, stability and an architecture designed for growth.

-If, on the other hand, your company relies on customized processes, deep system integration, and complete technological control, and you have the appropriate development team on board, then Magento may be the right foundation, even if it involves greater effort and complexity.
+If your company relies on highly individual processes, deep system integrations and complete technological control, and if you have the development team to support that level of complexity, Magento can be the right foundation, although it requires more effort and ongoing management.

-As a specialized Shopify Plus agency, Datora supports you in the technical implementation of your individual requirements.
-We develop precisely the features you need for your growth, outside of Shopify standards but fully integrated into your setup.
-Whether B2B processes, complex product logic, or scalable store architectures : we get the most out of Shopify.
+As a specialized Shopify Plus agency, Datora supports you in implementing custom requirements.
+We build the features that are essential for your growth, outside of Shopify’s standard feature set but fully integrated into your environment.
+Whether you need B2B workflows, complex product logic or scalable store architectures, we help you unlock the full potential of Shopify.

 FAQ: Frequently asked questions about Shopify Plus vs Magento